-There are a crazy amount of countries to visit in when backpacking Europe but here's why we think you should visit these Baltic States.
+There are a crazy amount of gorgeous countries you'll want to see when backpacking Europe, but here's why we think you should visit these Baltic States.

-We love traveling in Europe, mostly because we love Europe and because there is so much to see here.
+We love planning trips in Europe because no matter where you go, there's another must-see city just a couple hours away.
+Endless options for you.
 Seriously, you can explore so many countries, especially if you spend a semester volunteering in Europe.

 Though they are all fairly small countries, you could spend tons of time exploring them, and trust us, you'll fall in love with these beautiful places!